sreedatta-v/Cyclistic-Case-Study/README.md

 The data source consists of 12 CSV files.
 There is one file for the first quarter thereafter each month starting with April is an individual file.
 The period starts at January 2023 and runs until December 2023.

  ## Process
- The individual CSV files will be combined into 1 to make it easier to manipulate and analyse.
+ The individual CSV files will be combined into 1 to make it easier to manipulate and analyze.
 The combined file will be cleaned and additional columns will be added.

 ### Guiding questions <br>

 <b> 1.
 What tools are you choosing and why? </b> <br>
-I am using R as the dataset is to large for spreadsheets and R will allow indepth analysis and manipulation <br>
+I am using R as the dataset is too large for spreadsheets and R will allow in-depth analysis and manipulation <br>

 <b> 2.
 Have you ensured your data’s integrity? </b> <br>
-I examined the columns after any changes and determined that the datatypes were consisitent after manipulation <br>
+I examined the columns after any changes and determined that the datatypes were consistent after manipulation <br>

 <b> 3.
 What steps have you taken to ensure that your data is clean? </b> <br>
-The NA's and duplicates were removed, the time and dates were formatted. <br>
+The NA's and duplicates were removed, and the time and dates were formatted. <br>

 <b> 4.
 How can you verify that your data is clean and ready to analyze? </b> <br>
 The steps shown in this section of the notebook show all cleaning steps and a summary of the data to ensure it is ready.